 It’s never fun to think about, but whenever you travel from home there’s always the chance that you or a loved one could experience an unplanned health issue.
-From the common cold to a minor sprain, it can be a challenge to navigate your care options, especially during the busy holiday season and especially when you’re away from home.
-But don’t fret this holiday season—your health plan is a valuable resource for holiday travels.
+From the common cold to a minor sprain, or even something more serious such as COVID-19, it can be a challenge to navigate your care options, especially during the busy holiday season and when you’re away from home.
+If you do plan to travel this holiday season, your health plan can be a valuable resource.

-Here are three top tips to keep in mind as you prepare to head out of town.
+Here are three top tips to keep in mind if you decide to head out of town.

 Available 24 hours a day, seven days a week, virtual care connects you with a board-certified doctor with the click of a button.
 Often, they’re available through your primary care provider’s office or your insurance company.

 In addition to convenience, virtual care is also cost effective—costing around $45 or less, while a trip to the emergency room can run about $100 or more.
 Be sure to check with your provider and health plan about available virtual care services.
 Priority Health members have $0 cost share for virtual visits through the end of 2020.

 Many health plans offer travel assistance to their members, which eliminates the need to purchase additional, and often costly, medical or travel assistance coverage.
 At Priority Health, members and their dependents have access to Assist America® at no extra cost.
 It’s available whenever members are traveling more than 100 miles from home or in another country.
 Coverage includes: